Getting a Mortgage When Self-Employed

 When you remortgage, you take out a new mortgage with a new lender.
 So, you’ll be able to remortgage onto a new product even if you were employed when you took out your first mortgage.

-You don’t need a mortgage adviser that only specialises in helping the self-employed as self-employed people have access to the same mortgages as employed ones.
+You don’t need a mortgage broker or adviser that only specialises in helping the self-employed as self-employed people have access to the same mortgages as employed ones.
 Nonetheless, our advisers at John Charcol have loads of experience helping self-employed people secure mortgages.
 We know what information the lender needs from you and can guide you through it all, step by step.

 What Are the Best Mortgage Lenders for the Self-Employed?